slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 <!--
 - Young people have energy to argue over every minor difference or slight.
 They possess both the vigour and the inclination to squabble.
 But with age, and wisdom, you just don’t care.
 You pick your battles.
 You assess the value of conflict.
 If the payoff for winning doesn’t exceed the effort required to win — you simply don’t bother.
 You neglect.
 You ignore.
 You don’t care.
+#q["Youth is wasted on the young." -- George Bernard Shaw $  1856  $]
+#q["Old age is always fifteen years older than I am." -- Bernard Baruch $  1870  $]
+#q["Growing old is mandatory; growing up is optional." -- Chili Davis $  1960  $]
+#q["Maturity is achieved when a person postpones immediate pleasures for long-term values." -- Joshua Loth Liebman $  1907  $]
+#q["Youth is a gift of nature, but age is a work of art." -- Stanislaw Jerzy Lec $  1909  $]
 -->

 > *"If you arrive to my age and nobody thinks well of you, I don’t care how big your bank account is, your life is a disaster."